The Turkish authorities hold 13 in the last probe targeting the municipalities managed by the opposition - ExBulletin

 The Turkish authorities hold 13 in the last probe targeting the municipalities managed by the opposition

-Ankara, Türkiye – The Turkish authorities held on Tuesday 13 people as part of an investigation into corruption on concerts organized by the Metropolitan Municipality of Ankara The last legal action targeting municipalities Led by the main opposition party of the turkey.
+The Turkish authorities of Ankara, Turkey, arrested on Tuesday 13 people in the context of an investigation into corruption on concerts organized by the Metropolitan Municipality of Ankara, the last legal actions targeting the municipalities managed by the main opposition party of the Turkeys.

 A declaration by the Office of Chief Prosecutors of Ankara said that the suspects, including former municipal employees and owners of private event companies, had been placed in police custody for public service abuse and rigging public offers.